 February is one of the quietest months in Tonga in terms of tourist numbers, partly due to the unappealing wet season and partly due to it being summer where many tourists come from.
-Nevertheless, those who travel in February can expect much of the place to themselves or shared with locals – depending on where you stay.
+Nevertheless, those who travel in February can expect much of the place to themselves and locals – depending on where you stay.
 Here are a couple of February destination recommendations…

 Tongatapu – With flights often being cancelled during February’s unpredictable weather, staying on Tonga’s arrival island, Tongatapu, ensures a more “predictable” getaway.
 The capital, Nuku’alofa, is a great place to be during the Chinese New Year, which is sometimes in February based on the Chinese lunar calendar.
 Learn more about Tongatapu in The Complete Guide to Tongatapu.

-‘Eua – Only a 10-15-minute flight from Tongatapu, ‘Eua has a more successful schedule of flights and ferry services than to other islands in Tonga.
+‘Eua – Only a 10-minute flight from Tongatapu, ‘Eua has a more successful schedule of flights and ferry services than other islands in Tonga (or, at least, rescheduling is less of a pain).
 The low season is the best time to experience Tonga’s oldest island and national park, where accommodation options are limited.
 Learn more about this destination in The Complete Guide to ‘Eua.